chungusg/hotlink-archive-template/README.md

 - If you don’t need any folders at all, great!
 Just delete them and their contents!
 No need to edit any files.
 (Don’t delete “index.html” or “create-index.py” or “.github/workflows”!)
 - If you would like to have these folders for later use, leave them as-is and simply edit the index files.
-	- The relevant lines of code at the bottom of "create-index.py" like in the previous step for renaming folders.
-You may delete this code, or comment it out (using # at the beginning of a line will make it “invisible” to the computer)
+	- The relevant lines of code are at the bottom of "create-index.py" like in the previous step for renaming folders.
+You may delete this code, or comment it out (using # at the beginning of a line will make it “invisible” to the program)
  	- Then, add the folder’s name to the “exclusions” list at the top of the "create-index.py" file so that it doesn’t show up on your Index page (highlighted below)

 ![enter the folder you want to exclude](https://hotlink-archive-template.pages.dev/rename1/index-exclude.png)